danieljordan1900/FANBOOK-TFDMM-01/09 Entre la armonia y el orden II - fase 0301 (en).md

 Then, real rain fell on her face, soaking her and silencing all those fantasies.

 Rainbow Dash looked around again.
 The world was no longer colorful or bright.
 Now it was gray and dusty.
-Under her hooves was not Vainilla’s body, but Twilight’s.
+Under her hooves was not Vanilla’s body, but Twilight’s.

 The pegasus was speechless for a few seconds, staring at the scene in disbelief.
-Then, memories of her fight with Badwhiz hit her—how she was defeated, and then... how she attacked Vainilla.
+Then, memories of her fight with Badwhiz hit her—how she was defeated, and then... how she attacked Vanilla.
 No... how she attacked Twilight.

 "Is this a dream?
 It’s a dream, right?" she told herself incredulously, biting her hoof.
 She felt pain but didn’t wake up.
 She was no longer in a dream.